 No aquatic habitat would be impacted by the management prescriptions within this management plan.
-As for reptiles, no habitat loss is proposed.
 While there is habitat suitable for Great Crested Newt, it should be feasible for any significant impacts to this species (if present) to be avoided through careful works methodology, such as that above for reptiles.